trajano/spring-cloud-demo/README.md

     image: containous/whoami
     deploy:
     labels:
+      - spring.service.ids=whoami
-      - spring.service.id=whoami
+      - spring.service.whoami.port=80
-      - spring.service.discoverable=true
+      - spring.service.whoami.secure=false
-      - spring.service.port=80
+      - spring.service.whoami.predicates.0=Path=/whoami/{segment}
-      - spring.service.secure=false
+      - spring.service.whoami.filters.0=/{segment}
  ```

 Service labels control the service discovery.
 These labels are

-`spring.service.discoverable` explicitly specifies whether discovery should be enabled for the service.
-This defaults to `true` if `spring.service.id` is present and defaults to `false` otherwise.

-`spring.service.id` specifies the name of the service advertised to discovery clients.
-If this is not specified, the default value is computed from the service name with the prefix value of `com.docker.stack.namespace` label and `_` removed.
+`spring.service.ids` specifies a comma separated list of names of the services advertised to discovery clients.
+If this is not specified, then the service is not eligible for discovery.

-`spring.service.port` is the port the service is listening on.
+`spring.service.<id>.port` is the port the service is listening on.
 Swarm does not provide this information and cannot be computed from the service data of the Docker API.
 This defaults to `8080` which is the default port for Spring Boot services.

-`spring.service.secure` indicates whether HTTPS should be used rather than HTTP to interact with the service.
+`spring.service.<id>.secure` indicates whether HTTPS should be used rather than HTTP to interact with the service.
 This defaults to `false`.
+`spring.service.<id>.preidcates.<index>` Specifies the predicates to route to this service.
+`spring.service.<id>.filters.<index>` Specifies the filters to apply to the service

 ## Note